insight-icon/terragrunt-aws-icon/README.md

 	- Take note of the path that you create the keys in as you will need it in the next section

 5. #####  Fill in the necessary inputs in config files at base of directory
-	- There are four file
+	- There are five files
 		- `global.yaml`
+		    - Information about network and general setup
 		- `secrets.yaml`
+		    - Secret values like the keystore password (yeah, we know...) and paths to ssh keys / keystore
 		- `account.tfvars`
+		    - Your AWS account number
 		- `region.tfvars`
+		    - The region you deploy into.
+Same as in global.yaml
+		- `node.yaml`
+		    - The specs for your node.
 	- Two files have examples that you can remove the `.example` file ending to get started
 	- If you would like to get prompted for the inputs, run `cookiecutter .` and the files will be created for you.